jstolarek/slicer/doc/roadmap.md

   * parseIn and parseRepl should handle errors in the same way

-  * I can introduce parser state that stores information whether we're running in a repl or not.
-When parsing let I can read that information and act accordingly

   * Document REPL

   * Move all the modules into the Slicer namespace.
 Incremental strategy